Parismitasarma/Spotify_UI_Clone/README.md

 ---

-Technologies Used
+# Technologies Used

-HTML – Structure of the web application
+- HTML – Structure of the web application

-CSS – Styling and layout
+- CSS – Styling and layout

-JavaScript – Functionality and interactivity
+- JavaScript – Functionality and interactivity

+---

-Objective of the Project
+# Objective of the Project

-To gain hands-on experience in web development
+- To gain hands-on experience in web development

-To understand UI/UX design principles
+- To understand UI/UX design principles

-To analyze the system flow of a music streaming application
+- To analyze the system flow of a music streaming application

-To enhance JavaScript and frontend skills
+- To enhance JavaScript and frontend skills

+---

-Future Enhancements
+# Future Enhancements

-User authentication (Login / Signup)
+- User authentication (Login / Signup)

-Backend integration
+- Backend integration

-Real-time music streaming
+- Real-time music streaming

-Playlist creation & management
+- Playlist creation & management

-Search functionality
+- Search functionality

-Mobile-friendly improvements
+- Mobile-friendly improvements

-Disclaimer
+# Disclaimer

 This project is created only for educational purposes.
 All design inspirations belong to Spotify.
 No copyright infringement is intended.

+---
-Author
+# Author

 Parismita Sarma
 MCA Graduate
-Front end & Web Development Enthusiast
+Front-End & Web Development Enthusiast